captbaritone/codeception-mailcatcher-module/README.md

 # License

-Released under the same liceces as Codeception: MIT
+Released under the same license as Codeception: MIT